Kristin Cavallari: Reality television

 Cavallari was in her junior year of high school when the first season of Laguna Beach: The Real Orange County began production.
 At the time, she was involved in an on-and-off relationship with high school senior Stephen Colletti.
 Cavallari's romance with Colletti caused a rivalry with another cast member, Lauren Conrad, which was covered in the show.
+In April 2026, a 20th anniversary reunion special was released reuniting the original cast of the show.

 After Laguna Beach, Cavallari moved to Los Angeles and signed on the UPN reality television series Get This Party Started, which premiered in February 2006 and was canceled after airing two episodes.

-In 2009, Cavallari joined the cast of Laguna Beachs spin-off series, The Hills, making her first appearance on the series during the fifth season's midseason finale at Heidi Montag and Spencer Pratt's wedding, where she caught the bouquet.
+In 2009, Cavallari joined the cast of the Laguna Beach spin-off series, The Hills, making her first appearance on the series during the fifth season's midseason finale at Heidi Montag and Spencer Pratt's wedding, where she caught the bouquet.
 For the second half of the season, Cavallari replaced Conrad as a main cast member and narrator.
 Despite originally signing a deal with MTV to appear in two additional seasons following the fifth, the sixth and final season concluded in July 2010.
+In 2021, Cavallari made two final guest appearances on the second season of The Hills sequel, The Hills: New Beginnings.

-Cavallari then appeared on various reality competition shows as a guest, and as a contestant on the 13th season of ABC's Dancing with the Stars, partnering with two-time champion Mark Ballas.
+Following The Hills, Cavallari appeared on various reality competition shows as a guest and as a contestant on the 13th season of ABC's Dancing with the Stars, partnering with two-time champion Mark Ballas.
 She was the third to be eliminated.
 In 2012, Cavallari began commentating the Academy Awards for E! and in 2014, she co-hosted the half-hour fashion and lifestyle trends show The Fabulist.
 She was also one of the judges responsible for crowning Miss Universe 2014, Paulina Vega.

 In April 2018, E! announced a reality show starring Cavallari, Very Cavallari, which premiered that July and followed her opening the flagship store for Uncommon James.
 In May 2020, after three seasons, Cavallari announced that she was ending her series.

-In 2021, Cavallari made two final guest appearances on the second season of The Hills sequel, The Hills: New Beginnings.
-In 2022, Cavallari started a podcast with her former Laguna Beach co-star Stephen Colletti called Back to the Beach with Kristin and Stephen, in collaboration with Dear Media.
-The podcast revisited the show with behind-the-scenes commentary and special guests.